Dave Walder

-David John Hume Walder (born 7 May 1978 in Newcastle upon Tyne) is a former rugby union footballer who is currently head coach at Newcastle Falcons from the 2017–18 season onwards, having been attack coach since 2015.
+David John Hume Walder (born 7 May 1978) is an English rugby union coach and former rugby union footballer.

+Walder was kicking skills coach (2014-2017), attack and backs coach (2014-2017), head coach (2017-2023), director of rugby (2022-2023) at Newcastle Falcons.

 Early life

 He was educated at Oundle School in Northamptonshire followed by Durham University.
 He matriculated at Hatfield College, Durham in 1997 for the Sport in the Community course, after being rejected by Hild Bede College.
 Having initially planned to focus on cricket, his change of college (Hatfield having a strong reputation for rugby) prompted a change of plans and he was eventually offered a professional contract with Newcastle Falcons to start when he finished his degree.

 During his final season as a student, 1999–2000, he was awarded a full palatinate by the university for achievements in rugby.
 This included: being selected to represent North East Universities for a match against a team representing the former Orange Free State in January, which led to a letter of congratulations from Tim Burt; making his first appearance for the England Under 21 side against Scotland in February 1999; and just weeks later making his debut for Newcastle against Richmond.
 He played minor counties cricket for Northumberland from 1997–1999.